kmangutov/FoodTime/README.md

 ![Poster](http://i.imgur.com/o33S0Kq.png)

-Task: Given a problem (in our case, meetup scheduling for a group of individuals), propose a solution and perform user-driven design methodologies to develop a user interface prototype that best highlights our solution's value proposition.
+Given a problem (in our case, meetup scheduling for a group of individuals), propose a solution and perform user-driven design methodologies to develop a user interface prototype that best highlights our solution's value proposition.

+Everything client side works, however there is no communication with any backend and therefore no data persists or is transmitted across devices.

+To run, launch using Android Studio while an emulator is open or an Android phone is connected.

 Screenshots
 ---------------------------------------